 We also provide mouse anti-human CD4 monoclonal antibody conjugated to FITC, for use as a flow cytometry reference reagent for measurement of CD4 antigen on human leukocytes.We have developed a stable reference material containing stabilised granulocyte colony-stimulating factor (G-CSF) mobilized apheresis cells that can be used as a quality control product for flow cytometry CD34+ stem cell counting.
 The CD34+ cell standard (available from USP catalogue) supports a US Pharmacopeia sub <1000> General Test Chapter for CD34+ cell enumeration by flow cytometry.

 CD4 T cell counting using the FITC CD4 Positive Control Cells (SS-319/20) and TrucountTM beads

-We have developed a positive control cellular reference material for intracellular cytokine staining, a technique used to evaluate the efficacy and safety of novel candidate therapeutics at the pre-clinical stage and for immuno-monitoring during clinical trials.
+We have developed a cellular reference material for use as positive control for CD4+ and CD8+ T cell intracellular cytokine staining, a technique used to evaluate the efficacy and safety of novel candidate therapeutics at the pre-clinical stage and for immuno-monitoring during clinical trials.

 These materials aim to address existing issues relating to variability in data from multi-centre clinical trials caused by difficulties in enumerating often low numbers of cytokine producing cells.

 Dr Sandra Diebold, Section Leader Dr Anna Nowocin, Head of Flow Cytometry StandardisationDr Sandrine Vessillier, Head of ImmunotoxicologyDr Deepa Rajagopal